Greismorr/matiMagic/README.md

 # matiMagic

-Random Educational Operations for Anna.
+Java project to create Random Educational Operations for Anna.